 They Mean Less Creativity

 This could probably go both ways.
-I can see where it could force designers to come up with a better way to do something, meaning the trend has helped us along in our quest for awesome design.
-It’s good enough, eventually a popular designer will pick it up and then it gets pushed through the industry like wildfire.
+I can see where it could force designers to come up with a better way to do something, meaning the trend has helped us along in our quest for the awesome design.
+It’s good enough, eventually, a popular designer will pick it up, and then it gets pushed through the industry like wildfire.
 So my point here is that we need to make sure the trends don’t limit our designs but rather cause us to come up with new ways to achieve the results we desire.

 They Can Be Less Effective